hype/HYPE_Processing/resources/README.md

 ### Install with the Contribution Manager

 Unzip the ##project.name## archive under the distribution folder.
-From Processing, add a new library by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for ##library.name##, or any other library you want to install.
+From Processing, add a new library by selecting the menu item _Sketch_ → _Import Library..._ → _Add Library..._ This will open the Contribution Manager, where you can browse for ##project.name##, or any other library you want to install.

 Not all available libraries have been converted to show up in this menu.
 If a library isn't there, it will need to be installed manually by following the instructions below.